-THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE

-A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A) MAY DETERMINE.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.

-[LOGO OF REGENCY REALTY APPEARS HERE]
+REGENCY REALTY CORPORATION [LOGO OF Regency REALTY APPEARS HERE]

-NOTICE IS HEREBY GIVEN that a special meeting of shareholders of Regency Realty Corporation, a Florida corporation ("REGENCY"), will be held on Friday, December 18, 1998 at , Eastern Standard Time, at , , Jacksonville, Florida 32202, for the following purposes:
+NOTICE IS HEREBY GIVEN that a special meeting of shareholders of Regency Realty Corporation, a Florida corporation ("Regency"), will be held on , 1999 at , Eastern Standard Time, at , , Jacksonville, Florida 32202, for the following purposes:

-- 1. To consider and vote upon the approval of the Agreement and Plan of Merger dated as of September 23, 1998 (the "Merger Agreement"), between REGENCY and Pacific Retail Trust, a Maryland real estate investment trust ("PACIFIC RETAIL"), pursuant to which among other matters, (i) PACIFIC RETAIL will be merged with and into REGENCY, (ii) each outstanding PACIFIC RETAIL Common Share will be converted into the right to receive 0.48 shares of REGENCY Common Stock and (iii) each outstanding PACIFIC RETAIL Preferred Share will be converted into the right to receive 0.48 shares of REGENCY Preferred Stock of a comparable series, all as more fully described in the accompanying Joint Proxy Statement and Prospectus; - 2.
-To consider and vote upon amendments to REGENCY's Articles of Incorporation (the "REGENCY Articles Amendment") to permit Security Capital Holdings S.A., REGENCY's largest shareholder and the controlling shareholder of PACIFIC RETAIL) to acquire the REGENCY Common Stock issuable to it in the merger and to prohibit Non-U.S. Persons (other than Security Capital Holdings S.A. and certain related parties) from directly or indirectly acquiring REGENCY capital stock so long as Non-U.S. Persons own 50% or more of the issued and outstanding shares of REGENCY capital stock, as more fully described in the accompanying Joint Proxy Statement and Prospectus; - 3.
-To consider and vote on Amendment No. 1 to the REGENCY 1993 Long-Term Omnibus Plan (the "REGENCY Incentive Plan") to increase the number of shares available for award under the REGENCY Incentive Plan to incorporate the shares authorized under PACIFIC RETAIL's stock option plan and to expand the class of eligible participants to include three departing PACIFIC RETAIL executives, as more fully described in the accompanying Joint Proxy Statement and Prospectus; and - 4.
-To transact any other business that may properly come before the special meeting or any adjournment or postponement thereof.
+- 1. to consider and vote upon the approval of the Agreement and Plan of Merger dated as of September 23, 1998 (the "Merger Agreement"), between Regency and Pacific Retail Trust, a Maryland real estate investment trust ("Pacific Retail"), pursuant to which among other matters, (i) Pacific Retail will be merged with and into Regency, (ii) each outstanding Pacific Retail common share will be converted into the right to receive 0.48 share of Regency common stock and (iii) each outstanding Pacific Retail preferred share will be converted into the right to receive 0.48 share of Regency preferred stock of a comparable series, all as more fully described in the accompanying Joint Proxy Statement and Prospectus: - 2. to consider and vote upon amendments to Regency's Articles of Incorporation (the "Regency Articles Amendment") to permit Security Capital Holdings S.A. ("SC-USRealty"), Regency's largest shareholder and the controlling shareholder of Pacific Retail, to acquire the Regency common stock issuable to it in the merger and to prohibit Non-U.S. Persons (other than Security Capital Holdings S.A. and certain related parties) from directly or indirectly acquiring Regency capital stock so long as Non-U.S. Persons own 50% or more of the issued and outstanding shares of Regency capital stock, as more fully described in the accompanying Joint Proxy Statement and Prospectus; - 3. to consider and vote on Amendment No. 1 to the Regency 1993 Long-Term Omnibus Plan (the "Regency Incentive Plan") to increase the number of shares available for award under the Regency Incentive Plan to incorporate the shares authorized under Pacific Retail's stock option plan and to expand the class of eligible participants to include three departing Pacific Retail executives, as more fully described in the accompanying Joint Proxy Statement and Prospectus; and - 4. to transact any other business that may properly come before the special meeting or any adjournment or postponement thereof.

-Copies of the Merger Agreement and the REGENCY Articles Amendment are set forth as Annex A and Annex D, respectively, to the Joint Proxy Statement and Prospectus and are incorporated herein by reference.
+Copies of the Merger Agreement and the Regency Articles Amendment are set forth as Annex A and Annex D, respectively, to the Joint Proxy Statement and Prospectus and are incorporated herein by reference.